deployphp/docs/configuration.md

 ### default_stage

-If hosts declaration have stages, this option allow you to select default stage to deploy with `dep deploy`.
+If the hosts declaration has stages, this option allows you to select the default stage to deploy with `dep deploy`.

 ~~~php
 set('default_stage', 'prod');